 Subscribe to our Telegram channel to stay up to date on the latest crypto and blockchain news.

 As part of the program, the exchange offered its clients to earn up to 4% APY on the USD coin (USDC) stablecoin.
-However, after revealing the new product, Coinbase faced with pressure from the US Securities and Exchange Commission (SEC).
+However, after revealing the new product, Coinbase faced pressure from the US Securities and Exchange Commission (SEC).
 The agency — according to the exchange — threatened to sue Coinbase without telling why.

 "They [SEC] also asked for the name and contact information of every single person on our Lend waitlist.
 We have not agreed to provide that because we take a very cautious approach to requests for customers' personal information," the exchange wrote in a blog post.